kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 very important: [Resource Description Framework](https://en.wikipedia.org/wiki/Resource_Description_Framework) (RDF).
 RDF is especially important to know about if you are building a career in data-intensive applications.
 You will hear many things about RDF.
 RDF is a data model.
 It is a knowledge representation system.
 It is a data exchange format.
 It is knowledge graphs.
 It is a web standard.
-There is truth to all.
+There is a truth to all of them.

 My goal in this post is to tell you all about RDF, its virtues, vices, some history, and applications; at least as much as one can do in a single blog post.
 I hope to clarify what RDF is, when you need it, and why I think it is an essential data model to know about.
-As I will highlgiht,
+As I will highlight,
 RDF can even play an increasingly important role in the era of LLM-based applications.
 I will also tell you a bit about some fascinating topics in AI that intersect with databases: logic, reasoning, and knowledge representation systems.
-I also have a minor plug at the end for a new feature in Kùzu called [RDFGraphs](https://docs.kuzudb.com/rdf-graphs/) to import and query RDF data in Kùzu.
+I also have a minor plug at the end for a new feature we added called [RDFGraphs](https://docs.kuzudb.com/rdf-graphs/), to import and query RDF data in Kùzu.